-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, is “optimistic” India will allow foreign direct investment in the country’s retail industry.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, is “optimistic” India will allow foreign direct investment in the country’s retail industry.

 “I’m optimistic that FDI in retail and across multitudes of industries will occur,” Scott Price, head of the retailer’s Asia operations, said today in an interview in Vladivostok, Russia, while attending the Asia-Pacific Economic Cooperation summit.